Hackers using drones to commit crimes

 "It's got a bunch of peripherals…to hack basically anything over the air," Francis Brown, co-founder of Bishop Fox, said.

-Brown works to find holes in other companies' security systems.
+Brown works to find holes in security systems of other companies.
 He says drones are now taking the bad guys where they're usually not allowed to go.

 "Anything within the vicinity that's speaking over the air that's kind of an ideal platform to kind of just go land to do a drive by outside the window or go land on the roof and then hack something over the air, Brown said."